Minor in Naval Science

-- Become familiar through the historical process with the major events, attitudes, personalities, and circumstances that have shaped the naval service and their relative impact on American history.
+- Become familiar with the significant events, attitudes, personalities, and circumstances that have shaped the naval service and understand their relative impact on American history.

-- Develop an understanding of Western moral traditions and ethical philosophy as they relate to military leadership and the conduct of warfare, to include Aristotle, Bentham, Mill, Kant, and Aquinas.
+- Gain an understanding of Western moral traditions and ethical philosophy as they relate to military leadership and the conduct of warfare, to include Aristotle, Bentham, Mill, Kant, and Aquinas.

 Requirements for the Minor in Naval Science

 Students pursuing a minor in Naval Science must complete:

 - A minimum of 6 courses (18 credit hours) to satisfy the minor requirements.

 - A minimum of 3 courses (9 credit hours) at the 300-level or higher